rosetta-home/satori/README.md

 ## Use

 The client uses Elixir's [Registry](https://hexdocs.pm/elixir/Registry.html#content) for event publishing.
 You can use pattern matching to register for only the events you are interested in.
 See the [test/satori_test.exs](test/satori_test.exs) for examples and also [satori_example application](https://github.com/NationalAssociationOfRealtors/satori_example) for a real world app.

+By default, Satori only responds/acks messages that include an id field.
+The authentication flow has to use id's in order to get results back.
+However, in general, unless you are very interested in the result of a publish, it's most likely not worth the overhead of requiring an ack.
+The library defaults to no-ack unless an id is specifically passed to the function.